Owed Commissions? Illinois Sales Representative Act Can Be Powerful Collection Tool.

 One of the most powerful advantages of the ISRA is that the salesperson may recover punitive damages and attorneys’ fees.
 Section 3 of the ISRA states that a principal who fails to comply with the provisions of Section 2 (timing of the commission payment) or with any contractual provision concerning timely payment of commissions due upon the termination of the contract with the sales representative, shall be liable in a civil action for exemplary damages in an amount which does not exceed three (3) times the amount of the commissions owed to the sales representative.
 820 ILCS 120/3.
 This treble damage provision gives the sales representative significant leverage in negotiations and litigation.

-Courts have ruled that an award of punitive damages under the ISRA requires the salesperson to prove the principal’s failure to timely pay his commissions was wilful and wanton or the result of a vexations refusal to pay.
+Courts have ruled that an award of punitive damages under the ISRA requires the salesperson to prove the principal’s failure to timely pay his commissions was willful and wanton or the result of a vexations refusal to pay.
 Staebell v.
 L’amour Hosiery, Inc., No. 98 C 50167, 2002 U.S. Dist.
 LEXIS 11030 (N.D.
 Ill.
 June 18, 2002); Staebell v.
 L’amour Hosiery, Inc., No. 98 C 50167, 2002 U.S. Dist.
 LEXIS 11030 (N.D.
 Ill.
 June 18, 2002) (award of punitive damages must be supported by a finding of culpability exceeding bad faith, such as evidence that the principal’s conduct was intentional, outrageous, or done with evil motive or reckless indifference to the salesperson’s rights).

 Attorneys’ Fees Under The ISRA.